jonnonz1/nz-statute-book/acts/public/2025/customer-and-product-data-act-2025.md

 This Act is the Customer and Product Data Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 30 March 2025.

 ## Part 1 — Preliminary provisions